vaibhav-stpl/investorbook/react-prompt.md

 You will be evaluated on:

-1. Features working properly
+1. Features working properly - the solution should include at least one mutation.
-1. Code quality
+2. Code quality
-1. Closeness to the design
+3. Closeness to the design

 Please make it clear what is finished and polished versus what is a WIP or not implemented.